Lago Di Sorapis Hiking Guide: Passo Tre Croci to Sorapiss

 - Gear to Bring: Sturdy hiking boots, a trekking pole for stability, and layers to adapt to changing temperatures.
 Don’t forget water, snacks, sunscreen, and a camera to capture the lake’s beauty.

-- Safety Note: Signal can be unreliable.
+- Safety Note: The Signal can be unreliable.
 Download offline maps or bring a physical trail map.

 - Respect the Trail: Pack out all trash and stick to marked paths to protect the fragile environment.